Post Acute Withdrawal Syndrome (PAWS): What You Need to Know

 What is PAWS?

-When a patient stops taking a substance it is common for addiction withdrawal to occur while detoxing.
+When a patient stops taking a substance it is common for addiction withdrawal to occur, which is why in such cases it is safer to seek help in a drug detox center.
 These symptoms vary depending on the substance used and other individual factors.
 Post-acute withdrawal syndrome means that a patient experiences a cluster of symptoms long after the period of acute withdrawal.
 PAWS symptoms are often mood-related and psychological, generally not physical as acute symptoms are.
 Post-acute withdrawal syndrome with its psychological effects can still be as distressing to deal with and overcome.

 Back to top